Getachew0557/Getachew0557/README.md

 ---

 ### 🚀 About Me
-I'm a software engineer with a deep passion for AI/ML, LLM, Cybersecurity, and Web Development.
+I'm a software engineer with a deep passion for AI/ML, LLM, Gen Ai, Cybersecurity, and Web Development.
 My mission is to create cutting-edge solutions that tackle real-world challenges through AI-powered cybersecurity innovations, aiming to make the digital landscape safer and smarter.

 🔗 **Connect**
 - 🖥️ [Portfolio](https://getachew.vercel.app/)